Proxy DataFast with Astro

 Create Events Proxy Route

-Create src/pages/api/events.js
+Create src/pages/api/events.js:

 // src/pages/api/events.js